 The scientific committee advises that tagging data is a critical component of the skipjack stock assessment and recommend regular large-scale tagging cruises and complementary tag recovery work continue to be undertaken in a way that provides the best possible data for stock assessment purposes.

-The use and deployment of FADs is prohibited for 5 months of the year (3 months for Kiribati and the Philippines).
+FADs are banned for 5 months of the year (3 months for Kiribati and the Philippines).
 VMS polling frequency increases to every 30 minutes during the FAD closure.

-Other measures that apply to the wider convention area:
+Other measures that apply to tuna in the wider convention area:

 To help address IUU, the WCPFC maintains an IUU Vessel List, prohibits transhipments at sea between purse seiners (some exemptions apply) and requires all other transhipments to be documented and 100% observed as part of the regional observer programme.